More than just heavy metal

 On Saturday, April 27, area residents Dan Colegrove, Dana Dussault, Adam Ihasz, Carrie Mathews, Lia Taylor and Olivia Warren will be competing in the show - which is a National qualifier - marking an unprecedented number of competitors from The Manchester Gym.
 The number of competitors from The Manchester Gym marks a significant increase as only about two or three people have competed in the same show at once in the past.
 "I think it's actually one of the bigger ones at the show," said Ihasz.
 "Usually the gyms have two competitors from each gym.
+So, this is a pretty big representation from this small little gym in this town."

 There are seven different classes in the competition.
 The men compete in Bodybuilding and Physique and the women can compete in Bikini, Bodybuilding, Figure, Fitness and Physique.